badrap/valita/README.md

 ### Custom Parsers

-While `.assert(...)` can ensure that a value is valid and event refine the value's type, it can't alter the value itself.
+While `.assert(...)` can ensure that a value is valid and even refine the value's type, it can't alter the value itself.
 Yet sometimes we may want to validate and transform the value in one go.

 The `.map(...)` method is great for cases when you know that the transformation can't fail.
 The output type doesn't have to stay same: